djheery/data-structures/binary-trees/red-black-tree/README.md

 The implementation of red black tree is a fair amount more complex than a normal BST (discounting search as it is the same)

 ## Applications

+1. Most of the self-balancing BST library functions in languages like Java (java.util.TreeMap & java.util.TreeSet) an implementation of a red Black Trees
+2. They are used to implement CPU scheduling in Linux (Perhaps I could build something like this)
+3. Use in the K-Mean clustering algorithm for Reducing the Time Complexity
+4. MySQL uses RBTs for indexing on tables
+5. RBTs are used in graph algorithms like Dijkstras and Prims Min Spanning Tree

 ## Advantages

+1. A guarneteed time complexity of O(log n) in basic operations - Insertions, Deletions and Searching
+2. They are Self Balancing which helps preserve the O(log n) time complexity #

 ## Disadvantages

+1. RBTs require a little bit more storage for each node, thus Memory usage is larger
+2. The complexity of the implementation can be a turn off
+3. They may not be the best choice for usecases where Insertions and Deletions are not frequent (for this maybe an AVL tree is better)